ChangeWithCode/clock-chrome-extension/README.md

-# Clock Chrome Extension
+# Clock Chrome Extension ⏰🌍

-The Clock Chrome Extension is a simple extension that displays the current time in different timezones also provide ability to select different countries
+The Clock Chrome Extension is a simple extension that displays the current time in different timezones and provides the ability to select different countries.

-## Features
+## Features 🌟

-- Display the current time in various timezones.
+- Display the current time in various timezones. ⏲️
-- Select a timezone from the dropdown.
+- Select a timezone from the dropdown. 🌐
-- Enter a ShipmentID to open a specific URL.
+- Enter a ShipmentID to open a specific URL. 🔗
-- Search and filter timezones for easy selection.
+- Search and filter timezones for easy selection. 🔍

-## Installation
+## Installation 🛠️

 1. Clone the repository to your local machine: